MusicPlayerDaemon/MPD/doc/plugins.rst

 udisks
 ~~~~~~

-Mount file systems (e.g. USB sticks or other removable media) using the udisks2 daemon via D-Bus.
-To obtain a valid udisks2 URI, consult the according neighbor plugin :ref:`neighbor_plugin`.
+Mount file systems (e.g. USB sticks or other removable media) using
+the udisks2 daemon via D-Bus.
+To obtain a valid udisks2 URI, consult
+:ref:`the according neighbor plugin <neighbor_plugin>`.

 .. _neighbor_plugin: